IRS Penalty Abatement: Remove or Reduce IRS Penalties in 2026

-Penalties can add 25% or more to what you already owe.
+IRS penalties can add 25% or more to what you already owe.
 In many cases, the IRS will remove them.
-Knowing which program applies — and how to ask — is the difference.
+Knowing which program applies and how to ask is the difference between getting penalties wiped out and watching them keep compounding.

 The IRS can remove or reduce penalties from your tax bill under two programs: First-Time Abatement (FTA) and Reasonable Cause.
 When a penalty is successfully abated, the interest that accrued on that penalty is also removed.
 The balance drops.
 The compounding stops.